 Dave started his career as a nuclear engineer which required him to spend a lot of time away from his family.
 This didn't sit well with Dave so decided to take a step back and look at how he defined success.
 In other words, he took the time to become self-aware and define his brand.

 Dave assessed his skills, his traits and most importantly for him, his values.
-Doing this helped him realize that he valued being close to family over the tradition military career path.
+Doing this helped him realize that he valued being close to family over the traditional military career path.
 As he assessed his career, he quickly realized he had an affinity for internet marketing.

 In other words, he knew what he wanted to become known for.